 Following Beyond Face Value, the Ada Lovelace Institute began work to establish the Citizens’ Biometrics Council, to create space to better understand public perspectives and bring their voice to debates about biometrics.

-Concurrent to the Council, the Ada Lovelace Institute also commissioned an independent legal review of the governance of biometric data in the UK, led by Matthew Ryder QC, which is due to report in spring 2021.3 The legal review and the Citizens’ Biometrics Council have led independent but parallel enquiries, and offer different types of evidence that are essential for contributing to the trustworthy and trusted use of biometrics.
+Concurrent to the Council, the Ada Lovelace Institute also commissioned an independent legal review of the governance of biometric data in the UK, led by Matthew Ryder QC.3 The legal review and the Citizens’ Biometrics Council have led independent but parallel enquiries, and offer different types of evidence that are essential for contributing to the trustworthy and trusted use of biometrics.

 Where the Citizens’ Biometrics Council offers public perspectives on the conditions for proportionate and responsible biometrics, the legal review will provide detailed analysis of the current state of the law concerning the governance of biometric data, and recommendations for legislative changes required to provide greater oversight of the technology.